MicrosoftDocs/PowerShell-Docs/reference/7.2/PSReadLine/About/about_PSReadLine_Functions.md

 Prompts for a search string and initiates search upon AcceptLine.

 - Vi command mode: `<?>`

+## Selection functions

+### ExchangePointAndMark

+The cursor is placed at the location of the mark and the mark is moved to the location of the cursor.

+- Emacs: `Ctrl+x,Ctrl+x`

+### SelectAll

+Select the entire line.

+- Cmd: `Ctrl+a`

+### SelectBackwardChar

+Adjust the current selection to include the previous character.

+- Cmd: `Shift+LeftArrow`
+- Emacs: `Shift+LeftArrow`

+### SelectBackwardsLine

+Adjust the current selection to include from the cursor to the start of the line.

+- Cmd: `Shift+Home`
+- Emacs: `Shift+Home`

+### SelectBackwardWord

+Adjust the current selection to include the previous word.

+- Cmd: `Shift+Ctrl+LeftArrow`
+- Emacs: `Alt+B`

+### SelectCommandArgument

+Make visual selection of the command arguments.
+Selection of arguments is scoped within a script block.
+Based on the cursor position, it searches from the innermost script block to the outmost script block, and stops when it finds any arguments in a script block scope.

+This function honors DigitArgument.
+It treats the positive or negative argument values as the forward or backward offsets from the currently selected argument, or from the current cursor position when no argument is selected.

+- Cmd: `Alt+a`
+- Emacs: `Alt+a`

+### SelectForwardChar

+Adjust the current selection to include the next character.

+- Cmd: `Shift+RightArrow`
+- Emacs: `Shift+RightArrow`

+### SelectForwardWord

+Adjust the current selection to include the next word using ForwardWord.

+- Emacs: `Alt+F`

+### SelectLine

+Adjust the current selection to include from the cursor to the end of the line.

+- Cmd: `Shift+End`
+- Emacs: `Shift+End`

+### SelectNextWord

+Adjust the current selection to include the next word.

+- Cmd: `Shift+Ctrl+RightArrow`

+### SelectShellBackwardWord

+Adjust the current selection to include the previous word using ShellBackwardWord.

+- Function is unbound.

+### SelectShellForwardWord

+Adjust the current selection to include the next word using ShellForwardWord.

+- Function is unbound.

+### SelectShellNextWord

+Adjust the current selection to include the next word using ShellNextWord.

+- Function is unbound.

+### SetMark

+Mark the current location of the cursor for use in a subsequent editing command.

+- Emacs: `Ctrl+@`

 ## Custom Key Binding Support APIs